psarvesh/robot-navigation-app/README.md

 2. **Ignored whitespaces** - All whitespaces are ignored.
 So, `+++MS40;` is same as `++ +MS4<\n>0;` (Here <\n> represents the newline character ascii value 0x0A).
 3. **Lock-less buffer** - The buffer didn't need any locks since it is a single writer/single reader system and the buffer capacity is 1 more than the max size (passed in through command line).

+### Notes

+1. **Unit Tests** - Functionality for command parsing and single threaded ring buffer is tested through the tests.
+2. **Functional Test** - Remaining functionality was tested by running the code multiple times for multiple scenarios.
+3. **Memcheck** - Valgrind was used to check for leaks.